-Sudden change is never easy and often bewildering, but for young people on the autistic spectrum, it is especially difficult to navigate - and sometimes distressing.
+Sudden change is never easy and can often be bewildering.
+However, for young people on the autism spectrum, it can be especially difficult - ad sometimes distressing - to navigate.

 The coronavirus spread has resulted in unavoidable change, leading to the closure of many schools and community settings, with the intention of slowing the pandemic.
 This has meant that many families are having to change their routines, if not their lives, which is creating unique issues for caregivers and people with autism.

-Dr Hayley van Zwanenberg - a child and adolescent psychiatrist at Priory’s Oxford Wellbeing Centre who works with autistic children and their families - says the important thing to remember is that people with autism, and those who look after them, need to be part of the conversation.
+Dr Hayley van Zwanenberg - a child and adolescent psychiatrist at Priory’s Oxford Wellbeing Centre, who works with autistic children and their families - says the important thing to remember is that autistic people, and those who look after them, need to be part of the conversation.

 Talking to an autistic child about coronavirus

 When discussing coronavirus with your child, Dr van Zwanenberg says: "I would give children facts regarding the coronavirus, and say that we are all in this together, but try not to have the news on the television or radio too much and try to encourage a child not to search for further information on the internet, as misinformation is likely to raise anxiety.

 "If they are disappointed about activities being cancelled, consider making a poster with them of the activities to be re-booked when possible, so they know they will not be forgotten."